hytechclub/web-201/FullCrudApp/CrudAppDelete.md

 1. In the **index.ejs** file, within the last `td` from the `for` loop, add an `a` element with the text "Delete"
 1. Set the `href` attribute of the `a` to `/delete/` with the player's `id`
-1. Set the `class` attribute of the `a` to "btn btn-sm btn-success" to make it appear like a red button
+1. Set the `class` attribute of the `a` to "btn btn-sm btn-success" to make it appear like a red button:
     ```html
     <a href="/delete/<%= players[i].id %>" class="btn btn-sm btn-danger">Delete</a>
     ```